 Combined Koreas crew wins historic medal at Asian Games

-A combined Koreas crew earned a historic bronze medal at the Asian Games on Saturday by finishing third in the final of the 200-meter traditional — or dragon — boat final behind China and games host Indonesia.
+A combined Koreas crew earned a historic bronze medal at the Asian Games on Saturday by finishing third in the women's 200-meter traditional — or dragon — boat final behind China and games host Indonesia.

 It was the first time a combined team from North Korea and South Korea has won a medal at a major multi-sport international event.